AnmolTomer/stackbits/README.md

 # StackBits Hackathon 2k18 Project
-The official source code for StackBits.
+The official source code for StackBits (An all in one forum for a Smart City)

 Team Members : <br />
 [Ankit Gundewar 18BCE1247](https://github.com/roguehunterx)<br />